-Before Chanel resuscitated "black" into life, it had only ever been associated with mourning jewelry.
+Before Chanel resuscitated "black" into life, the color black had only ever been associated with mourning Jewelry.
 Like her, or loathe her, Coco Chanel, more than any other designer of her time was a real Natural Pearl Connoisseur.

-By pearl connoisseur, I mean, Chanel understood what was truly unique and beautiful, and was not influenced by other people's preconceived ideas or their technical standards.
+By pearl connoisseur, what I mean is this, Chanel understood what was truly unique and had lasting quality, she was not influenced by most people's ideas or their technical standards.
 She had a special gift for "knowing" not only what worked in contemporary fashion, but also what "style" would have lasting quality.

-A lasting quality is often overlooked when new to collecting Vintage and Designer Costume Jewelry.
-Successfully identifying an elusive quality called "lastingness" is developed through experience in the trade together with the raw power of oldness and usually years of experience.
+Lasting quality is often overlooked when new to collecting Vintage and Designer Costume Jewelry.
+It's vital.
+Successfully identifying an elusive quality called "lastingness" is developed through experience in the trade together with the raw power of oldness.

 With today's fashion designers adding Costume Jewelry to their runway collections, vintage and designer costume jewels have provided inspiration for Haute Couture for the last eight decades.
 A legend of French haute couture, Coco Chanel, 19 August (1883-1971) was born, Gabrielle Bonheur Chanel in Saumur, France.

-Chanel Costume Jewelry is treasured by Antique Jewelry Investors.
-Her designs challenged the conventions of the day, dispensing with the ice floe of conventional jewelry, Coco plunged ever deeper below its surface.
-By combining genuine and fake; evening jewelry with daytime clothes, a new state of thinking, not just the Chanel pearl necklace emerged.
+Chanel Costume Jewelry is treasured by Chanel Jewelry Investors.
+Her designs challenged the conventions of the day, dispensing with the ice floe of conventional Jewelry, Coco plunged ever deeper below its surface.
+By combining genuine and fake; evening Jewelry with daytime clothes, a new state of thinking evolved.